-General Student Deposit (Traditional Undergraduate) \$200

-Receipt of the advance deposit in U.S. funds represents the students' acceptance of admission and is not refundable to new students after June 1.
-All full-time undergraduate students are required to have a comprehensive deposit on account for the duration of the students' enrollment.
+General Student Deposit (Traditional Undergraduate) \$200 Receipt of the advance deposit in U.S. funds represents the students' acceptance of admission and is not refundable to ner after June 1.
+All full-time undergraduate students are required to have a comprehensive deposit on account for the durate students' enrollment.
 The deposit is refundable when students leave the University following initial matriculation.
-Unpaid charges at the time of a refund may be deducted from this deposit.

-Graduation Fee (All Programs Except for OTD) \$120 Sport Management Application Capstone Fee \$50
+Unpaid the time of a refund may be deducted from this deposit. on of the Graduation Fee (All Programs Except for OTD) \$120 Sport Management Application Capstone Fee \$50

-^{} The University reserves the right to change or correct rates if and when necessary.
+The University reserves the right to change or correct rates if and when necessary.